-- our intellectual property rights will provide competitive advantages to us; - our ability to assert our intellectual property rights against potential competitors or to settle current or future disputes will not be limited by our agreements with third parties; - our intellectual property rights will be enforced in jurisdictions where competition may be intense or where legal protection may be weak; - any of the trademarks, copyrights, trade secrets or other intellectual property rights that we presently employ in our business will not lapse or be invalidated, circumvented, challenged or abandoned; - · our trademark applications will lead to registered trademarks; - competitors will not design around our intellectual property rights or develop similar technologies, investment solutions or products; or that we will not lose the ability to assert our intellectual property rights against others; or - · Our ability to identify and police any misappropriation and protect our proprietary technology will be sufficient.
+- our intellectual property rights will provide competitive advantages to us; - our ability to assert our intellectual property rights against potential competitors or to settle current or future disputes will not be limited by our agreements with third parties; - our intellectual property rights will be enforced in jurisdictions where competition may be intense or where legal protection may be weak; - any of the trademarks, copyrights, trade secrets or other intellectual property rights that we presently employ in our business will not lapse or be invalidated, circumvented, challenged or abandoned; - our trademark applications will lead to registered trademarks; - competitors will not design around our intellectual property rights or develop similar technologies, investment solutions or products; or that we will not lose the ability to assert our intellectual property rights against others; or - · Our ability to identify and police any misappropriation and protect our proprietary technology will be sufficient.

 We are also a party to a number of third-party intellectual property license agreements.
 Some of these license agreements require us to make one-time payments or ongoing subscription payments.
 We cannot guarantee that the third-party intellectual property we license will not be licensed to our competitors or others in our industry.
 In the future, we may need to obtain additional licenses or renew existing license agreements.
 We are unable to predict whether these license agreements can be obtained or renewed on acceptable terms, or at all.
 In addition, we have granted our customers certain rights to use our intellectual property in the ordinary course of our business.
 Some of our customer agreements restrict our ability to license or develop certain customized technology or services within certain markets or to certain competitors of our customers.
 For example, our agreement with Fidelity restricts our ability to develop certain integration features that we have not also offered to develop for Fidelity.
-Some of our customer agreements grant our customers ownership rights with respect to the portion of the intellectual property we have developed or customized for our customers.
-In addition, some of our customer agreements require us to deposit the source code to the customized technology and investment solutions with a source code escrow agent, which source code may be released in the event we enter into bankruptcy or are unable to provide support and maintenance of the technology or investment solutions we have licensed to our customers.
+Some of our customers greements grant our customers of our customer agreements require us to deposit the source code to the customized technology and investment solutions with a source code escrow agent, which source code may be released in the event we enter into bankruptcy or are unable to provide support and maintenance of the technology or investment solutions we have licensed to our customers.
 These provisions in our agreements may limit our ability to grow our business in the future.